-A shareholder has the right to put items falling within the competence of the general meeting by virtue of the Limited Liability Companies Act on the agenda of the general meeting, if the shareholder so notifies the board of directors in writing well in advance of the general meeting so that the item can be added to the notice of the general meeting.
+A shareholder has the right to put on the agenda of the general meeting items that fall within the competence of the general meeting by virtue of the Limited Liability Companies Act, provided that the shareholder demands this of the board of directors in writing, in sufficient time before the general meeting, so that the item can be added to the notice of the general meeting.
+The demand is always deemed to have arrived in sufficient time, if the board has been notified of the demand four weeks before the delivery of the notice of the general meeting at the latest.